LJMNZS/CSE-110-Lab-1/index.md

 ## About me
 **Senior** at *UCSD* studying ***Computer Engineering***

+I have 2 dogs back home, here is a [section link](https://github.com/LJMNZS/Pages-Project/blob/Markdown/index.md#other-interesting-things) to see a picture of them

 Task Lists: Classes I am taking this quarter
 - [ ] CSE 110
 - [ ] CSE 130